What is digital transformation?

 Altimeter: Six Stages of Digital Transformation

-No longer are companies building software or running IT for cost savings and operations, but rather IT has become the primary driver of business innovation.
+Rather than focusing on cost savings, IT has become the primary driver of business innovation.
 Embracing this shift requires everyone in the company to rethink the role and impact of IT in their day-to-day experience.

-Bryson Koehler, CTO, IBM Watson & IBM Cloud - GM & Distinguished Engineer at IBM, says, “There is a very different mindset at work when you take IT out of an operating mode of, 'Let’s run a bunch of packaged solutions that we’ve bought and stood up' to 'Let’s build and create new capabilities that didn’t exist before.'
+Bryson Koehler, CTO, Equifax, says, “There is a very different mindset at work when you take IT out of an operating mode of, 'Let’s run a bunch of packaged solutions that we’ve bought and stood up' to 'Let’s build and create new capabilities that didn’t exist before.'
 If you look at the vast majority of startups, they’re not starting with giant, shrink-wrapped software packages as the base of their company.
 If you’re trying to create innovation inside of a large enterprise then you shouldn’t start with that either.
 You’re not here to run the mainframe anymore.
 You’re not here to run the servers.
 You’re not here to run the data center, or the network, or operations.
 That is table stakes.
 That’s what you can outsource.”

 Although IT will play an important role in driving digital transformation strategy, the work of implementing and adapting to the massive changes that go along with digital transformation falls to everyone.
 For this reason, digital transformation is a people issue.